-1. An initiative group shall start the collection of signatures from the day of receipt of the registration certificate.

-2. Signatures shall be collected on a sample paper as determined by the CEC and agreed with the initiative group.
+- 1. An initiative group shall start the collection of signatures from the day of receipt of the registration certificate. - 2.
+Signatures shall be collected on a sample paper as determined by the CEC and agreed with the initiative group.
 Each such paper shall be signed by not more than 50 citizens; the signatories shall include their first and last name, date of birth, number of the personal identification card, address and the date of signature.
 A person responsible for collecting the signatures shall sign every paper filled out with the above data indicating his/her address.
-The signature of a person responsible for collecting the signatures shall be attested by a notary or by a local self-governing body.
+The signature of a person responsible for collecting the signatures shall be attested by a notary.